magnus-lycka/mail2alert/README.md

 content with the values returned before sending it.

+## The mail manager

+The mail manager is for rules which can be determined without consulting anything beyond the email content.

+It has the following rule function:
+ - mail.in_subject
+   - Will match a message if all words given as arguments are found in the subject line.
+(Case insensitive.)

+The `filter` part of each rule can contain the following fields:

+`function` the rule function listed above.

+`args` needed for `function` as indicated above.

 ## The gocd manager

 The gocd manager reads the pipeline group configuration periodically,